YellowestYellow/Frontend-Challenge/README.md

 - Additional functionality like scrolling banners, hover states and button effects have been left to your imagination.

 - Feel free to add additional functionality to show what you can do.
-Remember Responsiveness is a must.
+Remember Responsiveness is a must, and think about optimising images for the web.

-- Once complete, please upload your work either as a pr or as a public project on your profile and email to let us know.
+- Once complete, please upload your work either as a pull request or as a public project on your profile and email to let us know.

+Good Luck!